mutugi-c/JavaScript-Capstone-Project/README.md

 You can deploy this project using build tools such as webpack, Rollup, Parcel, e.t.c or even deploy using Github pages:

-Example: To build for production with webpack, use the folowing commands:
+Example: To build for production with webpack, use the following commands:

 - Initialise npm package
 - ensure that webpack is installed